 Building Zora to meaningful potential requires buying every available copy through the shop across multiple purchase cycles.
 Community sources consistently describe this as a commitment running into the hundreds of dollars before the build delivers competitive performance.

-Partial Zora builds — one or two copies, low potential — underperform relative to the investment.
+Partial Zora builds at one or two copies and low potential underperform relative to the investment.
 The Kinetic formation does not compensate for an incomplete anchor champion the way Ion can carry a Phade placeholder temporarily.

 Know the full cost before you start.
 Once you begin, partial investment leaves you worse off than not starting at all.